Luigian/Alone_In_The_Dark/README.md

 ![](resources/images/calone_banner.png)

-# C Exam Alone In The Dark - Beginner and Intermediate
+# Alone In The Dark
+## A collection of C Exam Exercises

-This is a collection of the exercises that I have faced so far in the "C Exam Alone In The Dark", "Beginner" and "Intermediate", of 42 School.
-These exams allowed me to check my achievements when i was alone in front of the computer, without peers and without internet.
-To validate "Beginners" (which is a prerequisite for "Intermediate" level), i must validate 5 exams with a minimum score of 75, which  means be able to succed on exercises of level 4.
-To validate "Intermediate" level, i must validate 5 exams with a minimum score of 85.
+These are the exercises that I have faced so far in the "C Exam Alone In The Dark", beginner and intermediate levels, of 42 School.
+These exams allow usme to check our achievements when we were alone in front of the computer, without peers and without internet.
+To validate "Beginners" level (which is a prerequisite for "Intermediate"), we must validate 5 exams with a minimum score of 75, which  means be able to succed on exercises of level 4.
+To validate "Intermediate" level, we must validate 5 exams with a minimum score of 85.

-## My Beginner exams record up to date:
+## Beginner record:
 ![](resources/images/calone_beg_record.png)

-## My Intermediate exams record up to date:
+## Intermediate record:
 ![](resources/images/calone_int_record.png)

 ## Key points: